 Assam is famous for its endi, muga and paat silks.
-Intricately weaved muga and paat saris and mekhela chaddars (local costume) are available at most garment shops.
-However it is better to buy these Indian traditional saris from a.
+Intricately weaved muga and paat fancy sarees and mekhela chaddars (local costume) are available at most garment shops.
+However it is better to buy these Indian traditional sarees from assam.

 Bangalore is a great place to buy pure silk sarees.
 Bangalore silk saris are quite famous all over the world.
 Places like Bangalore, Varanasi and Jaipur are reputed for their own style of saree making using different fabrics like georgette, silk, organza, etc

 Tangail, Dhoneokali, Shantipuri and Begumpuri are popular styles of Bengal handlooms sarees in the lower price range.
 Of these, Tangail which comes from Fulia, has a fine texture, with its 100s count fabric and highly stylized motifs, while Dhoneokali is known for its stripes and checks

 All the fashion in India starts from Bombay because of bollywood.
 Bombay is famous for Bombay saris.
 Bombay silk sarees are well known all over the world.
 Embroidered Bombay sarees have made a mark in the fashion world

 From traditional vegetarian fair to fast foods, from nine-yard sarees to the latest in fashion.
 Chennai has vivid contrasts that are a pleasant surprise.
 Chennai sarees include Block printed sarees, Hand painted sarees, India silk sarees, printed silk sarees, pure silk sarees, Kanchipuram silk sarees, mysore silk sarees, aarani silk sarees, hand loom silks, festival silk sarees, etc